• Skip to primary navigation

 Yes you can.
 I’d recommend adding additional mini chocolate chips in place of the sprinkles.

-Baked cookies can be stored in an airtight container in the refrigerator for up to 1 month.
+This cookie dough can be stored in an airtight container in the refrigerator or at room temperature for about a week or for 1 month in the freezer.
+Thaw til it’s just warm enough to cut.
+Baked cookies can be stored in an airtight container in the freezer for up to 1 month.
 Take frozen cookies out of the bag or container before thawing.

 More Cookie Recipes You’ll Love